pajjaecat/ORI-SRD/Ressources/README.md

 ## Architecture
-The available resource is subdivided into six subfolders as follows:
+The available resource is subdivided into six folders as follows:
 - [Notebooks](Notebooks/): Contains all the Notebooks for the different simulations and tutorials.
 [NotebooksReadMe](Notebooks/README.md) gives more explanation about them.
-- [Excel_files](Excel_files/): Contains the the networks' inputs as ``.csv`` files
+- [Excel_files](Excel_files/): Contains the  networks' inputs as ``.csv`` files
   - Each of the Hv Prod must have its own associated files;
-  - All of the Lv Prods (i.e. all the LV Prods in the Upper network) must be aggregated  in a unique file;
+  - All the Lv Prods (i.e. all the LV Prods in the Upper network) must be aggregated  in a unique file;
-  - All of the Load  (i.e. all the load in the Upper network) must be aggregated in a unique file.
+  - All the Load  (i.e. all the load in the Upper network) must be aggregated in a unique file.

 - [Figures](Figures/): Contains figures resulting from the simulations.